Minimum number of edges that occur in odd cycles: Notation and preliminaries

-We have introduced the flag algebras $\cA$ and $\cA^\sigma$ on red/blue-colored graphs.
-It is easy to see that the same exposition can be used to define flag algebras $\cA_\cF$ and $\cA^\sigma_\cF$ on $\cF$-free red/blue-colored graphs, where $\cF$ is a fixed finite family of red/blue-colored graphs, simply by replacing $\cH$ and $\cH^\sigma$ with the set of all red/blue-colored $\cF$-free graphs and all $\cF$-free $\sigma$-flags, respectively.
+Fix a finite family $\cF$ of red/blue-colored graphs and an $\cF$-free type $\sigma$.
+The presented exposition of the flag algebra $\cA^\sigma$ on red/blue-colored graphs naturally adapts to the setting of $\cF$-free red/blue-colored graphs, simply by replacing the set $\cH^\sigma$ with the set of all red/blue-colored $\cF$-free $\sigma$-flags.